wuhaa/ralph-loop/README.md

 ## Usage

-Cleaate a prompt file:
+Create a prompt file:

 ```bash
 echo "Create a simple todo web app with dark theme that allows a user to add items and mark items as completed." > prompt.md
 ```

-Run the loop
+Run the loop:

 ```bash
 ralph prompt.md
 ```